SenseNet/docs.sensenet.com/content/restapi/ndexing.md

  }
 ```

- - If the backup is already executing:
+ Another example if the backup is already executing:
  ```
  {
    "State": "Executing",